Easy Gochujang Jjigae (Korean Spicy Chili Paste Stew)

 • Chili pepper.
 Optional but adds a mild spicy flavor.
 Jalapeno or fresno chili peppers are good choices.

 • Sesame oil.
-A drizzle, right before serving, provides a nutty aroma and flavor.
+A drizzle, right before serving, adds a nutty aroma and flavor.

 • Anchovy broth. *Optional.* The secret ingredient that makes Korean soups and stews extra special.
 I use anchovy bouillon or tablets, which is more convenient.
 It’s like chicken bouillon but anchovy flavored.
 Hondashi or powdered Japanese seafood stock is also a good option.
 They can be found in most Asian markets next to dried seaweed or sauces.
 If you don’t have it, use water.